|Style||Fully Escorted & Guided

 Day 5: Shanghai & Xi'an.
 After breakfast, transfer by maglev train to the airport for your flight to Xi'an.
 Transfer to your hotel for check-in and enjoy the remainder of the day at leisure for independent exploration.
 Accommodations: Grand Mercure Xi’an.
 Breakfast provided.

-Optional Excursion: This evening, enjoy an optional Dumpling Dinner and Tang Dynasty dance performance ($48 per person).
+Optional Excursion: Dumpling Dinner and Tang Dynasty dance performance, $48.
+This evening, enjoy an optional Dumpling Dinner and Tang Dynasty dance performance.

-Day 6: Xi'an.
+Day 6: Xi'an & Terracotta Army.
 Today, board your touring coach and drive to the site of the famous 2,200-year-old Terra Cotta army, among the most important archeological discoveries of modern times.
 More than 8,000 life-size ceramic soldiers, chariots and horses have been uncovered, but it's only a fraction of the total buried there to protect the tomb of the first Qin emperor.

 Conclude your visit at the Sacred Way, an ancient road linking the Ming Tombs, the burial site of 13 emperors of the Ming Dynasty.
 A massive stone archway, built in 1540 at the southern end is decorated with designs of clouds, waves and divine animals.
 Breakfast & lunch provided.

-Optional Excursion: Tonight, enjoy an optional Peking Duck dinner followed by the Legend of Kung Fu show, a special Shaolin Kung Fu stage performance that blends music, martial arts, and a moving story.
-This optional excursion can only be purchased locally ($53 per person).
+Optional Excursion: Peking Duck dinner and Legend of Kung Fu show, $53 (purchased locally).
+Tonight, enjoy an optional Peking Duck dinner followed by the Legend of Kung Fu show, a special Shaolin Kung Fu stage performance that blends music, martial arts, and a moving story.

 Day 10: Beijing/USA.
 Today, bid farewell to China as you transfer to the airport to board your return flight to the USA.
 Your exciting journey comes to an end as you arrive in the USA later today.
 If your schedule permits, take advantage of an optional extension to Hong Kong!
 Breakfast provided.